abramhindle/ttwl-cli-saveedit/README-saves.md

     ttwl-save-edit old.sav new.sav --chaos 50

+To unlock Chaos Mode without setting the active Chaos Level, use the `--unlock chaos` option.

 ## Currency (Money, Moon Orbs, and Lost Souls)

 Money, Moon Orbs, and Lost Souls can be set with the `--money`, `--moon-orbs`,